ithllc/ARGOS_Proof_of_Concept/README.md

-# Mini-ARGOS POC - Local Development
+# Mini-ARGOS POC - ADK Version

-This README describes how to run the Mini-ARGOS POC locally, test its different components, and understand its fallback behaviors.
+This README describes how to run the refactored, ADK-based Mini-ARGOS POC locally.

 ## Prerequisites
 - Python 3.11+
-- Docker (optional, for Redis)
 - A `GOOGLE_API_KEY` for Gemini, required for DSPy-based task decomposition.

-## Quick Start (with Docker)

-The easiest way to get started is with Docker Compose, which manages the Redis container and the application environment.
+- Google Cloud credentials configured for Speech-to-Text, Text-to-Speech, and AI Platform (for Imagen/Veo).

+## Getting Started

+The project is now a standard Google Agent Development Kit (ADK) application.

 1.  **Create `.env` file**:
     In the `ARGOS_POS` root directory, create a `.env` file.
-You can start by copying `.env.example` if it exists.

     ```
     # Required for DSPy-powered task decomposition.